jmuehlig/perf-cpp/docs/recording-live-events.md

     std::cerr << e.what() << std::endl;
 }
 ```

 > [!IMPORTANT]
-> The `perf::CounterDefinition` instance is used to store event configurations (e.g., names) and passed as a reference.
-> Consequently, the instance needs to be alive while using the `EventCounter`.

-> [!IMPORTANT]
 > We experienced that not mixing live with "traditional" events leads to more consistent results.